Welcome

 In the past, I have been the coordinator of the Social Signal Processing Network (the European Network of Excellence on SSP) and the PI of over 10 national projects (Swiss and British).
 Las, but not least, I am a proud co-founder of Klewel, a knowledge management company recognised with several national and international awards, and a scientific advisor for Substrata.

-I am currently (co-)supervising Nesreen Alaref, Hadeel Al Saleh, Rawan Alsarrani, Basmah Alsenani, Huda Alsofyani, Abeer Buker, Areej Buker, Evangelia Fringi, Emily O’Hara, Katerina Michalaki, Francesco Perrone, Gordon Rennie, Fuxiang Tao, Ana Carolina Torres Cresto, Sean Westwood.
+I am currently (co-)supervising Nesreen Alaref, Alia Al Dossary, Maram Almutairi, Rawan Alsarrani, Basmah Alsenani, Huda Alsofyani, Sahar Altahi, Jake Bhattacharyya, Areej Buker, Serena Dimitri, Evangelia Fringi, Emily O’Hara, Francesco Perrone, Gordon Rennie, Emily Smith, Ana Carolina Torres Cresto, Sean Westwood.

 For a description of my research interests, please have a look at the following video: